-If you haven't heard of Trip Advisor it's a community reviewed website that covers hotels, motels, B & B and hostels.
+If you haven't heard of Trip Advisor before, it's a community reviewed website that covers hotels, motels, B & B and hostels.
 It also has restaurant reviews and travel guides for lots of major cities.
-It's absolutely my secret weapon for booking accommodation, finding restaurants and learning more about fun things to do.
+It's my secret weapon for booking accommodation, finding restaurants and learning more about fun things to do.
 I'm really excited to share how I use Trip Advisor effectively to make my holidays more magical.

 Booking your ACCOMMODATION